 A big green bar will often take up the first section of the address bar when you visit a website that has a Premium EV SSL certificate in many browsers.
 This bar comes complete with a green padlock icon, as well as the name of the business or organization that the certificate was issued to.

 Your eye is often naturally drawn to that area because this is one of the the only times there is going to be such a drastic color change in that section of an internet browser, so most people are going to notice when it comes up.
 Some browsers simply use green text for the business name, which will usually have the same effect.

 Which SSL certificate is easier to install on my website?
 Answer: Standard

 We’ve covered the major selling points of Premium EV SSLs, but they come at a couple of different prices.

 Premium SSLs come at a higher price point because they typically take more labor on the issuer’s side to verify, and also come with a much higher warranty for your customers.
-This warranty exists so if the unthinkable happen and either a certificate is issued to the wrong company or your customers suffer financial loss through a breach in your site’s SSL, you have some recourse to reimburse them.
+This warranty exists so if the unthinkable happens and either a certificate is issued to the wrong company or your customers suffer financial loss through a breach in your site’s SSL, you have some recourse to reimburse them.

-Additionally, it is worth noting that an SSL is not a substitute for elements like good written content, regular website updates, and optimization for fast load times.
+Additionally, it is worth noting that an SSL is not a substitute for elements like good written content, regular website updates, and hosting/on-site optimization for fast load times.
 Its importance as a ranking signal is a ways down the list of things you need to focus on first.